havarddj/typst-preview.el/README.md

 typst-preview test.typ
 ```

-Then put `typst-preview.el` in your load-path, and put this in your init
+Then put `typst-preview.el` in your load-path, make sure `websocket` is installed, and put this in your init file:
-file:

 ```el
 (require 'typst-preview)